Cellular approximations of fusion systems: Abstract

 \section{Abstract}

-In this paper we study the cellularization of classifying spaces of saturated fusion systems over finite $p$-groups with respect to classifying spaces of finite $p$-groups.
-We give explicit criteria to decide when a classifying space is cellular and we explicitly compute the cellularization for a family of exotic examples.
+In this paper we study the cellularization of classifying spaces of saturated fusion systems with respect to classifying spaces of finite $p$-groups.
+We give an explicit criteria to decide when a classifying space is cellular and we explicitly compute the cellularization for a family of exotic examples.